Barca On Track For Womens Champions League Semis After Thumping Wolfsburg - UrduPoint

 Janina Minge pulled one back inside the final 15 minutes for Wolfsburg, before Sydney Schertenleib added a late fourth.

-"Wolfsburg are a really good team but we are confident in our game, in our team, in our players," Paredes told UEFA.

-"We were so serious and we didn't make mistakes - that's key in this type of game.
-We always had to stay alert because they can play long balls and hurt us."

-Wolfsburg's Minge told DAZN "it was extremely difficult," adding: "At times we felt like headless chickens on the pitch... in the second half, we were just chasing after them.
+"It was extremely difficult," Minge told DAZN, adding: "At times we felt like headless chickens on the pitch... in the second half, we were just chasing after them.

 "We'll give it our all in the return leg.
 We won't give up."